 Are you hearing you are “overqualified” for the opportunities you are applying for?
-Consider this:
+If so, consider this:

-If you’ve ever heard a hiring company rejects candidates based on the candidate being too old, young, tall, short, fat, or thin versus a shortcoming in their education, training, experience, or attitude, this should raise the critical question: Do you REALLY want to work there?
+When you hear a hiring company rejects candidates because they are too old, young, tall, short, fat, or thin versus a shortcoming in their education, training, experience, or attitude, this should raise the critical question: Do you REALLY want to work there?

-However, if the interviewer really believes you are overqualified, they mean you might not be happy in the role, or the compensation is not suitable to your career level.
-They are simply looking to minimize the expense of staff turnover.
-They don’t want you to head out the door as soon as something closer to your career aspirations comes along.
+However, if the interviewer really believes you are overqualified, they mean you might not be happy in the role.
+Maybe the compensation is not suitable to your career level.
+Their job is to minimize the expense of staff turnover.
+They don’t want you to head out the door as soon as something better comes along.

-The biggest issue facing ALL organizations today is PROFITABILITY!
-Focus on the value you would deliver to an organization and how you would impact their bottom line.
+Remember: the biggest issue facing ALL organizations today is PROFITABILITY!
+You need to focus on the value you would deliver to an organization.
+How could you impact their bottom line?

 It’s hard to imagine an interviewer saying, “Mr. Smith, I am afraid that you are overqualified in generating profits for your employer.
 You simply produce too much revenue.
-Plus, you are far too effective in streamlining operations and workflow to minimize costs!”
+Plus, you are far too effective in streamlining our operations to minimize costs!”

 Take a fresh look at your resume.
 Does it clearly articulate your value in dollars and cents?
-Does it show how you have been instrumental in solving the profitability problem for your previous employers?
-If the answer is yes, you will quickly be sought out by hiring managers.
+Does it show how you have been instrumental in solving profitability problems for previous employers?
+If the answer is yes, you will be sought out by hiring managers!

-But you’ve surely helped with profitability in previous roles!
-If you received a salary or wage, then you contributed to profitability either via revenue generation or cost containment.
+Surely you’ve helped with profitability in previous roles.
+If you received a salary or wage, then you contributed to profitability, either via revenue generation or cost containment.

-If not, then you did not have a job–you had a hobby and the money you received was a charity gift!
+If not, then you did not have a job, you had a hobby.
+And the money you received was a charitable gift.

 Need help with your job search?
-Contact us for resume writing services, career coaching, and interview coaching—or help articulating your value in the workplace!
+Contact us for professional resume writing services, career coaching, and interview coaching, including questions to ask in an interview!

 Follow Beth at LinkedIn.com/in/marybkelzer